Details for Tipula (Tipula) paludosa

 Habitat.
 Breil-Moubayed and Garrigue, 2014: 68 (in: Biocenoses aquatiques et subaquatiques de la vallee fluviale de la Massane.
 Etude diachronique; Pyrenees-Orientales (66)).

 Habitat.
-Tillier and Dehalleux, 2019: 169-170 (loc(s) with habitat info, summary habitat).
+Tillier and Dehalleux, 2019: 169-170 (loc(s) with habitat info, summary habitat) (in French).

 Habitat.
 Quindroit, 2020a: 24-25, 45-48 (annotated list with information on abundancy and habitat of the Tipuloidea of Pays de la Loire: Mayenne (53), Sarthe (72), Loire-Atlantique (44), Maine-et-Loire (49) and Vendee (85)) (in French).